chaitanyagupta/zorm/README.md

    of this library.
 2. The `TABLE-NAME` and `PRIMARY-KEY` options provide the name of the corresponding table and its primary key in the database.
-3. Every slot that corresponds to a table column should set the `COLUMN` option.
+3. A slot that corresponds to a table column should set the `COLUMN` option.

 ### Insertion